British High Commissioner to Cameroon

 If your passport is not available or has expired and you need to travel urgently, see the information on how to get an Emergency Travel Document.

-- Details of how to get a passport extension or emergency child travel document can be found here.
-If you want to make an appointment, contact our Consular section using the details as the foot of this page.
+- If you want to make an appointment, contact our Consular section using the details at the foot of this page.

 For information on whether you require a visa for the United Kingdom and how to apply, go to website of the UK Visas and Immigration.